mohithreddy589/ecommerce_frontend/README.md

-This is the Backend File for the project E-Commerce Product Search and PRice comparision System(E_Commerce API) To run the program file ,  use these commands cd ecommerce_backend npm install
+This is the Frontend File for the project E-Commerce Product Search and PRice comparision System(E_Commerce API) To run the program file ,  use these commands cd ecommerce_backend npm install